jruydemir/recipes/dumplings/gilgeori.md

 ===========
 1. In a bowl mix the cabbage, carrot, onion, and green onion.
 2. Crack 1 egg into a bowl, mix with chopsticks.
 Add 1-1.5 handfuls of the veggie mix and a pinch of salt.
 Mix well.
 It should be mostly veggies, but you can add more of anything to your preference.
 3. Heat a medium non-stick pan.
-Once hot, melt a small bit of butter and add omlette mixture.
+Once hot, melt a small bit of butter and add omelette mixture.
 Form into square.
 And flip when browned.
-4. Once omlette is done, put on plate.
+4. Once omelette is done, put on plate.
 Sprinkle with a pinch of sugar.
 Butter both sides of 2 pieces of bread.
 Brown both sides in pan.
-5. Place bread, cheese (optional), omlette, ham (optional), ketchup (optional), mayo, and siracha (optional).
+5. Place bread, cheese (optional), omelette, ham (optional), ketchup (optional), mayo, and siracha (optional).

 Notes
 =====